 - make available general descriptive information (eg brochures) on the handling of a complaint and the time period that the insurer will meet to respond to and resolve a complaint

-If the complaint is not resolved to the customer's satisfaction, it can be referred to the Financial Ombudsman Service (FOS) Australia.
+If the complaint is not resolved to the customer's satisfaction, it can be referred to the Australian Financial Complaints Authority (AFCA).
 The insurer is obligated to provide the customer with contact details for this service.

 Review and Development of the Code

 Many external parties are involved in ensuring that the Code is enforced and remains relevant.The Code Governance Committee is responsible for the implementation, administration, monitoring and review of the Code.
 The Australian Financial Complaints Authority (AFCA) may take steps to consider any matters relating to compliance with the Code.
 The Insurance Council of Australia (ICA) developed the original Code, develops ongoing guidelines and commissions formal review of the Code.